Alternative & Renewable Energy. Return Home

 Overview of Alternative Energy Sources

 The majority of existing fuels produce carbon compounds as a by-product of burning and it is broadly accepted that the carbon emissions contribute to global warming.
 A natural consequence is to seek out alternative energy and renewable energy sources which emit less carbon.
-For our main reference page on Alternative Energy, Renewable Energy and other 'Clean' Energy sources click here Clean Energies: Information.
+See our main Reference page on Alternative Energy, Renewable Energy and other 'Clean' Energy Sources here.

-DTI's Renewables Obligation Link The Government is introducing a new Renewables Obligation as part of its revised policy for new and renewable energy in the UK, to succeed the Non-Fossil Fuel Obligation (NFFO).
-Click the button or ball for more info Govt's Renewables Obligation: Information.
+The Government introduced a Renewables Obligation as part of its revised policy for new and renewable energy in the UK, increasing the use of low carbon technologies; it is the Government's main mechanism for supporting the generation of renewable electricity.

-CAT Link The Centre for Alternative Technology (CAT), an educational charity, works for a sustainable future, seeks co-operation between natural, technological and human worlds and developing strategies and tools to achieve this CAT: Information.
+The Centre for Alternative Technology (CAT), an educational charity, works for a sustainable future, seeks co-operation between natural, technological and human worlds and developing strategies and tools to achieve this.

-CREST Link Centre for Renewable Energy Systems Technology's (CREST) stated remit is to advance renewable energy technology to provide substantial and benign energy options, mainly through research and education CREST: Information.
+Centre for Renewable Energy Systems Technology's (CREST) stated remit is to advance renewable energy technology to provide substantial and benign energy options, mainly through research and education.

 The Low-Impact Living Initiative (LILI), a non-profit organisation based in Bucks UK, offers residential courses on practical environmental practices.
-Subjects include, alternative energies but there are other topics as well LILI Information.
+Subjects include, alternative energies but there are other topics as well.

 Overview continued